Holmes Chapel Comprehensive School

 Holmes Chapel Comprehensive School is a co-educational secondary school and sixth form centre located in Holmes Chapel, Cheshire, England.
 It was founded in 1978 as a purpose-built 11–18 comprehensive and sixth form.
 It was opened in September 1978.

 The school is a designated academy and Training School which has also been accredited with both Sportsmark and Artsmark awards.

-House system

-Pupils are sorted into four houses: Arley, Capesthorne, Moreton and Tatton.
-Each year, the houses compete for the house cup – which is awarded at the end of each school term.

-All siblings (brothers and sisters) are housed together.
-Each house is led by a member of staff, a Head of House, who manages and cares for the students in their house.
-The current Heads of Houses are: